Skip to content

 Client-side

-Update the handleSubmit function that’s called when users click the pay button on your website so that custom payment method transactions are processed outside Stripe.
+To process custom payment method transactions outside of Stripe, update the handleSubmit function that’s called when users click the pay button on your website.

-The elements.submit() function retrieves the currently selected payment method type.
-If the selected payment method is your custom payment method, process the transaction accordingly.
-For example, you might show a modal and then process the payment on your own server, or redirect your customer to an external payment page.
+The elements.submit() function retrieves the selected payment method type.
+For example, you might show a modal, and then either process the payment on your own server or redirect your customer to an external payment page.

 checkout.js